ArDoCo/Benchmark/README.md

 ## LICENSE
 > **Note**
 >
-> Our LICENSE does only apply to the PCM models and the Gold Standards (CSV files).
+> Our LICENSE does only apply to the models and the Gold Standards (CSV files).
 The texts are licensed w.r.t. to the actual projects.
 > More details about the LICENSE can be found in the README files of the respective texts.